-A simple bone density scan may eventually show who is at risk for developing dementia, as reduced bone mineral density may be one of the earliest warning signs.
+A simple bone density scan may eventually show who is at risk for developing dementia, as reduced bone mineral density may be one of the early signs of Alzheimer's.

 Alzheimer’s disease, or AD, is the most common form of dementia.
 It often begins with mild memory loss and cognitive impairment.
 Advanced Alzheimer’s, however, destroys a person’s ability to reason, remember, and make decisions, eventually becoming so severe that patients can no longer care for themselves.